openstf/minicap/README.md

 ## Features

 * Usable to very smooth FPS depending on device.
 Older, weaker devices running an old version of Android can reach 10-20 FPS.
 Newer devices running recent versions of Android can usually reach 30-40 FPS fairly easily, but there are some exceptions.
-For maximum FPS we recommend running minicap on half the real vertical and horizontal resolution.
+For maximum FPS we recommend running minicap at half the real vertical and horizontal resolution.
 * Decent and usable but non-zero latency.
 Depending on encoding performance and USB transfer speed it may be one to a few frames behind the physical screen.
 * On Android 4.2+, frames are only sent when something changes on the screen.
 On older versions frames are sent as a constant stream, whether there are changes or not.
 * Easy socket interface.